JeongSeoJin/old-profile/study-paper-review02/review02.md

 - $\tau_m$ : Measured Torque
 - $\tau_m$ : Measured Rotational Speed

-Through these testset, Mechanical Output Power can be calculated
+Through these testset, Mechanical Output Power can be calculated which is power of the actuator.

 $$M_{eff} = \frac{P_M}{\tau_c \times v_c} $$